SuppieRK/jooq-java-class-generator/SECURITY.md

 ## Supported Versions

-This library has no dependencies on external libraries, which means that any security issue found should be reported immediately.
+This library has some dependencies on external libraries, which means that any security issue found should be reported immediately to us and the maintainer of said library.

 ## Reporting a Vulnerability